Canasta, a game of the Rummy family was the most popular American game in the early 1950s.

 The player to left of the dealer plays first.
 Thereafter, the turn to play rotates clockwise (to the left).
 Each turn comprises a draw, a meld (optional) after drawing, and a discard, which ends the player's turn.

-When his turn comes, a player is always entitled to draw the top card of the stock.
-Or, if the player wishes, he may instead (subject to restrictions under "Taking the Discard Pile") take the top card of the discard pile to use it in a meld; having done so, he must take the rest of the discard pile.
+When the players turn comes, a player is always entitled to draw the top card of the stock.
+Or, if the player wishes, they may instead (subject to restrictions under "Taking the Discard Pile") take the top card of the discard pile to use it in a meld; having done so, they must take the rest of the discard pile.

 The discard is always one card from the hand (never from a meld).All discards are placed in one pile beside the stock (on the upcard, if it is still there), and the discard pile must be kept squared up, except as noted later.